Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Until your baby is a year old, it’s important to sterilise all their feeding equipment, including bottles and teats, dummies and pumps to protect against infections, particularly diarrhoea and vomiting.

 The cheapest and easiest option is cold water sterilising – all you need is a container and sterilising solution/tablets.
 You can also try steam sterilising (either using an electric steam steriliser or microwave) and boiling.
-Make sure you follow the manufacturer’s instructions at all times.
+Make sure you follow the manufacturer’s instructions at all times, and make sure kettles and heating equipment are well out of reach of children and not placed on tea towels.

 Bedding

-For the first few months of their life, your baby will need a crib, carrycot or Moses basket to sleep in, placed somewhere safe and not too far from you.
+For the first few months of their life, your baby will need a flat, firm surface such as a crib, cot or Moses basket to sleep in, placed somewhere safe and not too far from you.

 The mattress must be firm, flat, clean and waterproof.
 It’s important to check that the mattress fits without gaps so that your baby can’t get stuck.
 If the crib or cot is second hand, health professionals recommend buying a new mattress.